openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/posix/posix_package_api/posix_package_constants_vars.md

 public const AT_SYMLINK_FOLLOW: Int32
 ```

-Function: Represents a flag controlling symbolic link resolution behavior, specifying whether to follow the target file when operating on symbolic links.
+Function: Represents a flag controlling symbolic link resolution behavior, specifying whether to follow the target file pointed to by a symbolic link during operations.
 Typically used in combination with `AT_FDCWD`.
 Without this flag, most system calls operate directly on the symbolic link itself (e.g., reading the link path).
 With this flag, system calls first resolve the symbolic link and then operate on its target file.
 Primarily used in functions like `linkat`, `unlinkat`, belonging to the function parameter `fd`.
-Values across different systems:
+Values across different systems are:

 - macOS: 0x040
 - Others: 0x400